albertllousas/functional-core-imperative-shell/readme.md

 ## The problem to solve

-To drive all the project, we need a problem to solve, in this case it will be a single use-case `bus seat reservation`.
+To drive all the project, we need a problem to solve, in this case it will be a single use-case `a bus seat reservation` which will be a single http endpoint to reserve seats on a bus trip.

-- Http API
-- Single endpoint to reserve seats on a bus trip

 ## DDD model